 This type of redirect should only be used in instances when the move is only temporary, let’s say you’re A/B testing a new page template or you want to redirect users to a different URL based upon their location or the device that they are using.

 It is also believed by many SEOs that if 302 redirects are left in place for long periods of time, that Google begins to treat them like 301s.
-That said, the purpose and the way that these are handled is very different; even if PageRank does flow.
+That said, the purpose and the way that these are handled are very different; even if PageRank does flow.

 When a 301 redirect is in place, URLs will be consolidated in Google’s index.
 However, with 302s, the original remains indexed and will continue to rank.
 Be sure to think carefully about whether a move is permanent or not before implementing 301s or 302s.